Mexican cartoneria acrylic paint 37x17x4 2020

 September, 2020.
 Helsinki, Finland

-This mask collection is part of 2084, a collective exhibition curated by Anne Klontz as part Catalysti cultural program at Kaapelitehdas from 1 to 14 October, 2020
+This mask collection was part of 2084, a collective exhibition curated by Anne Klontz as part Catalysti cultural program at Kaapelitehdas in October, 2020.

 © 2023 by Rosamaría Bolom